 Every time you complete an application for credit (mortgage, credit card, car loan, etc.), the lender must decide if they will grant you the loan.
-Your credit score (range is 300-850) plays a big role in their decision-making process because it reflects your overall credit history.
-In other words, it shows the lender your track record in terms of repaying debt.
+Your credit score (range of 300-850) plays a big role in their decision-making process because it shows how responsible you've handled credit in the past and what the risk might be to the lender, for that loan to be repaid.
 The higher your credit score, the more likely you are to be approved for loans and will receive lower interest rates when borrowing.

 This method of determining how responsible you've been with past credit is also being used for decisions on renting of apartments, approval for cell phone plans and is a large factor in what price you'll pay for auto insurance.
 (Why does it matter?
 Testing showed people with good credit scores are more cautious drivers and have fewer accidents.
 Keep this in mind each time your auto insurance policy is renewing and ask for better pricing if you've improved your credit recently.)

 You actually have three credit scores, one for each of the credit bureaus - Experian, TransUnion, and Equifax (scores will be similar, but vary slightly by bureau).
 Each credit bureau maintains a file about your credit history.
 (You can request one free report from each of the credit bureaus once per year at www.annualcreditreport.com

 .)
 Over time, the information in your credit history changes & your credit score changes based on how you handle re-payment of debt owed.

 - 35% - Payment History - Shows whether you've paid your credit accounts on time.

 - 30% - Amount Owed - Looks at how much of your available credit limit is being used and compares to the original loan amount.

 - 15% - Length of Credit History - How long your credit accounts have been established.